choughtalinguw/supreme-computing-machine/proposal.md

 * LectureHall Class - The layout of the lecture halls at UW-Madison
 * Seat Class (custom data structure) - Holds information regarding the seat number, assigned student, whether it's taken or not.
 * UI Class - Creates and updates the UI
-* Main - Starting, setting up, and running routines of the program.
+* Main - Starting, setting up, and running routines of the program

 ## Edit and Submit this file and any figures referenced by this document.